dolphindb/vscode-extension/README.md

 - Click the button to the right of the connection to manually disconnect
 - View the value of the session variable
 - Variables other than scalar, pair have two icons to the right
-    - Click the icon on the left to view the variables in the browser page http://localhost:8321/
+    - Click the icon on the left to view the variables in the DolphinDB area of the lower panel of the editor
-    - Click the icon on the right to directly open a browser pop-up window and view the variables in the pop-up window (you need to configure the browser to allow the pop-up window, see later)
+    - Click the icon on the right to directly open a browser pop-up window and view the variables in the pop-up window (you need to configure the browser to allow the pop-up window, see later).
+The popup function requires an open `DolphinDB Data Browser` tab in the browser (the URL may be http://localhost:8321/).
+If this tab is missing, the plugin will automatically open this page first.

 <img src='./images/explorer.png' width='400'>